techwillsaveus/brighteyes/SDplayer/readme.txt

 For Windows: With the Arduino IDE open, select File -> Preferences from the Menu bar (Ctrl+,).
 Ensure the checkbox labelled "Show verbose output during: compilation" is checked.

+For Linux: With the IDE open, go to File -> Preferences from the Menu Bar.
+Ensure the checkbox labelled "Show verbose output during: compilation" is checked.

 2. Compile (Verify) your code
 -----------------------------